DesignofIntelligence/Real-Time-Whatsapp-Controller-Bot-For-Productivity/README.md

 # Real-Time-Whatsapp-Controller-Bot-For-Productivity

-A software that controls the number of times per hour whatsapp could be opened.
+A software that controls the number of times per hour whatsapp could be opened using packet sniffing, automated firewall rules, binary semaphores and threading.

 The software has 3 main modules running in parallel threads, The first module (packet_scapy_sniff.py) is a packet sniffer that detects the IP address of whatsapp in the incoming/outgoing packets.
 If whatsapp was detected, a semaphore is sent to the second module, which is a counter that starts counting 60 seconds.
 Everytime the first module sends the semaphore, the counting gets restarted, so that the 60 seconds are counted after the last packet was sent/ received to make sure that whatsapp was closed.